4: When Chamber Pots Fly

 "What disturbance?" yelled a voice from the crowd.
 "We ain't done nothin' wrong, ya steel blockhead!"

-Stenman glared, futilely trying to find the speaker in the angry mob before him.
+Stenman glared, eyes sweeping the crowd in a futile effort to identify the speaker in the angry mob before him.
 He gestured to the mess on the roof of the Caselen carriage.
 "Assaulting the foreign delegate is a disturbance!
 A disturbance worthy of being called treason for endangering the peace of our nation!" he bellowed, ignoring the indignant cries from the innocents in the crowd.

-Rory stared at the Knight-Captain in disbelief.
+Rory stared at him in utter disbelief.
 These people were one wrong move away from a riot and he was provoking them.
 Madness!

-"You are breaking royal decree!"
-Stenman continued brazenly.
-"Violating the law against gatherings and congregations, is a crime worthy of the stocks!
+"You are breaking royal decree!" continued Stenman.
+"Violating the law against gatherings and congregations is a crime worthy of the stocks!
 But I am a kind soul," – the man behind Rory snorted – "return to your homes now and I shall forget this… incident.
 In the name of the Emperor, disperse now or I—"

 Whatever Stenman intended to do, Rory and the commoners of Lower Aurel never found out.
 His order was ended with the sound of smashing pottery as a second chamber pot flew through the air and knocked the knight from his stand.
 Rory looked up, the cloaked figure was back on the rooftops and he had returned with friends.